bokeh/bokeh/sphinx/source/docs/user_guide/plotting.rst

 Multiple Patches
 ''''''''''''''''

-Sometimes it is useful to plot multiple lines all at once.
+Sometimes it is useful to plot multiple polygonal patches all at once.
 This can be accomplished with the |patches| glyph method:

 .. bokeh-plot:: docs/user_guide/examples/plotting_patch_multiple.py
     :source-position: above

 .. note::
     This glyph is unlike most other glyphs.
-Instead of accepting a one dimensional list or array of scalar values, it accepts a "list of lists".
+Instead of accepting a one dimensional list or array of scalar values, it accepts a "list of lists" for x and y positions of each patch, parameters xs and ys. patches also expects a scalar value or a list of scalers per each patch for parameters such as color, alpha, linewidth, etc. Similarily, a ColumnDataSource may be used consisting of a "list of lists" and a lists of scalars where the length of the list of scalars and length of lists must match.

 Missing Points
 ''''''''''''''